Become a foster or kinship carer

 • have room for an extra person in your home

-You could be suited to being a family or kinship carer if you are also related to a child in care through blood, marriage, kin, or cultural relationships.
+You may be suited to being a family or kinship carer if you are related to a child in care through blood, kinship, marriage or culture.

-Apply to be a carer online or by mail, email or phone.
+Apply to be a carer online, by email, mail or phone.

 Online